Neod0Matrix/PixivCrawlerIII/README.md

 # Announcement

-    I am sorry to inform you that after the 1002 incident in 2018, the Pixiv website has once again upgraded the anti-crawling mechanism.
+    I am sorry to inform you that the announcement on June 30th stated that the Pixiv website has adopted a new anti-crawl mechanism to counter this project.
-    Since the author is busy in the near future, there is no time to re-analyze the mechanism.
-Please be patient.
-    Thank you for your support.
+	THIS INFORMATION IS FAKE.

+	The Pixiv website should be purely internal maintenance.
+	After today's test(2019/7/17), THE PROJECT STILL WORKING FINE.

 # Update

     Version: 2.9.7
-    Last Update Time: 20190630pm1838
+    Last Update Time: 20190717pm2226

 # Platform